IRS Whistleblower Office celebrates 10th anniversary

 - Safe Drinking Water Act

 - Pipeline Safety Improvement Act

 The IRS Whistleblower Program offers monetary rewards to people providing credible information about anyone who has been untruthful or deceptive on their tax returns and tax payments.

-If you happen to hear your boss, neighbor or anyone boast about underpaying their taxes, you may feel obligated to file a claim with the IRS Whistleblower Office.
-But before you do, you may want to seek advice from a tax advisor to be sure you are providing accurate, full information to the IRS.
-Your tax advisor can help you file a comprehensive whistleblower claim, but you must be prepared to provide a written narrative that includes a description of the amounts due and supporting documentation.
-You could provide to the IRS the location of a person’s assets, or copies of books or records, ledger sheets, receipts, bank records, contracts, and emails.
-The IRS also wants to know how and when you learned about the information that forms the basis of the claim, as well as your relationship to the taxpayer you’re filing a claim against.
+If you hear your boss, neighbor, or family member boast about underpaying taxes, you may feel the need to file a claim with the IRS Whistleblower Office.
+Before you do, take some time to consult with a tax advisor to be sure you are providing accurate, full information to the IRS.
+Your tax advisor can help you file a whistleblower claim, which includes a written narrative with a description of the amounts the individual owes and supporting documentation.
+You could provide to the IRS the location of a person’s assets, or copies of books, records, ledger sheets, receipts, bank records, contracts, and emails.
+The IRS also needs to know how and when you learned the information on which you base the claim, as well as your relationship to the person against whom you are filing a claim.